 April 2009 saw Pete release his first new recordings since his breakthrough second album.
 A four track EP was recorded in Nashville, Tennessee at Playground Sound Studios and features four of his live favourites – covers of ’Today, Tomorrow and Forever’, ‘Satisfied Mind’, ‘Guilty’ and ‘Tennessee Waltz’ – all backed up by the extraordinary vocal talents Of The Georgettes and the legendary Jordanaires!

-The results can be found on a limited edition 4 track 10” single and a special issue seven track mini-album (CD only) that also features for the first time on CD the B-sides from his last three 7” singles.
+The results were released on a limited edition 4 track 10” single and a special issue seven track mini-album (CD only) that also features for the first time on CD the B-sides from his last three 7” singles.

-After Pete left Damaged Goods he self released his third album ‘A Train Bound For Glory’ and has now signed to Cherry Red Records and his fourth album is set for release in the spring of 2014.
+After Pete left Damaged Goods he self released his third album ‘A Train Bound For Glory’ and his latest album ‘Theosophy’ is out now on Cherry Red Records.

 ’Molinari’s voice and haunting melodies left me feeling that the musical void in the British music scene will most definitely be filled.
 He can follow in the footsteps of Dylan and Guthrie’ – NME